-I work with people who hate public speaking.
-It’s clear that we think far too much about it.
+I work a lot with people who are anxious around public speaking.
+One thing is very clear that we think far too much about it.
 Especially if we are scared and anxious when we are the centre of attention.

 We think about; where to put our hands, what people are thinking about us, we remember the times we got it wrong, we worry who is in the audience, we catastrophise what might go wrong.
 To adapt Mark Twain “My speeches have been filled with terrible misfortunes – most of which never happened!”

 To cap it all, we often have an internal observer giving a commentary about how badly we are doing in the moment.
 Let’s listen in;